PiousAeneas/31.12-qmk_firmware/keyboards/keyboardio/atreus/keymaps/PiousAeneas_miryoku/readme.md

 - **One-shot Mods**: [One-Shot Mods](https://web.archive.org/web/20250401011249/https://docs.qmk.fm/one_shot_keys#one-shot-keys) for both hands are mirrored from the Base Layer on the same hand as the layer change thumb key.
 Mods are only enabled on the opposite hand, so auto-repeat is available on the home row on layers for use with cursor and mouse keys.
 - **Layer Lock**: Tap bottom row index column once from any secondary layer to lock the current layer, tap twice to lock the opposite hand's layer.
 Unlock by tapping the layer lock key once or by initiating any Reset Combo.

-**Number and Symbol Layers**: Numbers and Symbols are available on the left hand with numerals in standard numbad locations with symbols in the remaing positions. **Auto Shift** is enabled for numbers and symbols, simply hold the key to get its shifted state.
+**Number and Symbol Layers**: Numbers and Symbols are available on the left hand with numerals in standard numpad locations with symbols in the remaining positions. **Auto Shift** is enabled for numbers and symbols, simply hold the key to get its shifted state.
 Symbol layer has shifted symbols in the same locations as the Number Layer.
 - **Dynamic Macros**: The keyboard supports temporary macros up to a combined total of 128 keypresses.
 Per [QMK](https://web.archive.org/web/20250404132651/https://docs.qmk.fm/features/dynamic_macros) they are defined by the user and lost when the keyboard is unplugged or rebooted.
 Start recording Macro 1 or Macro 2 by tapping the tertiary thumb key.
 Replay macros by tapping the same-hand inner-column key.
 Finish the macro that is currently being recorded by simultaneously combo-tapping the primary and secondary right-hand thumb keys i.e. the Number and Symbol layer-change keys.
 - **Num Pad Layer**: Combo the primary and secondary left hand thumb keys (similar to the [Miryoku mod](https://web.archive.org/web/20250403090449/https://github.com/manna-harbour/miryoku_qmk/tree/miryoku/users/manna-harbour_miryoku#thumb-combos) for keyboards with only two thumb keys) to access the Num Pad Layer which provides all [number pad variants](https://web.archive.org/web/20250411163123/https://docs.qmk.fm/keycodes_basic#number-pad) of QMK keycodes for use in certain applications and for functionality such as alt codes.